razvantomegea/movin-contracts/Whitepaper.md

 - AlreadyReferred: When a user attempts to register a referral more than once
 - InvalidReferrer: When attempting to set an invalid referrer
 - InvalidPremiumAmount: When attempting to set premium status with an incorrect amount
+- InvalidMealScore: When attempting to claim meal rewards with a score outside the 1-100 range

 ## Security Features